Understanding what potential learning customers want, not just what they need, can be a difficult task.

 Read the Show Notes

-[00:18] – A preview of what will be covered in this podcast where Celisa and Jeff discuss how to determine what your potential learning customers want – not just what they need – by exploring four key areas of gathering and assessing data.
+[00:18] – A preview of what will be covered in this podcast where we discuss how to determine what your potential learning customers want – not just what they need – by exploring four key areas of gathering and assessing data.

-[01:50] – Jeff and Celisa set the stage for the discussion explaining that they are going to focus in on what they see as four key areas of gathering and assessing data as well as covering some of the key questions they have found it valuable to ask.
-Jeff notes these are areas that tend to apply well during those times when a learning business has allocated resources specifically to conduct some sort of market assessment, usually referred to as a “needs assessment.”
-They strongly advocate ongoing monitoring and assessment as opposed to one shot initiatives – which is why the Market Insight Matrix is the Highlighted Resource for this episode – but they also know the reality is that many organizations only intermittently dedicate resources to assessment, so they want to offer some tips that will be helpful on those occasions.
+We strongly advocate ongoing monitoring and assessment as opposed to one shot initiatives – which is why the Market Insight Matrix is the Highlighted Resource for this episode.
+But we also know the reality is that many organizations only intermittently dedicate resources to assessment, so we want to offer some tips that will be helpful on those occasions.

 1. Understand Your Demand Dynamics